harishjayakumar/Azure-DDC-CICD/README.md

 #DDC for Azure
 Setting up DDC for Azure is very simple.
 A simple search for "Docker DataCenter" in the Azure marketplace will bring the template that will guide you through the process of setting it up.
 After a simple few clicks you can have DDC up and running in approximately 30 min.
 Please see here for detailed instructions on setting it up : https://success.docker.com/Datacenter/Apply/Docker_Datacenter_on_Azure

+Thanks to @uday-shetty for the above writeup on setting up DDC for Azure.

 Once you have DDC for Azure set up, you will have a cluster with UCP and DTR in High Availablity mode.

 # DDC for Azure Architecture

 ![Alt text](https://github.com/harishjayakumar/Azure-DDC-CICD/blob/master/DDC-Azure-Arch.png?raw=true "DDC Azure Architecture ")

+As of this writing the Docker Datacenter on Azure Marketplace (template version 1.0.7) is based on the following stack:

+1. Ubuntu 14.04.4 LTS
+2. Docker UCP 1.1.2
+3. Docker Trusted Registry 2.0.2
+4. Docker CS Engine 1.11.2-cs3

+#Continuous Integration and Continuous Deployment

+We will now walk through the steps for setting up a Continuous Integration, Continuous Deployment workflow using Jenkins and DDC.
+It is important you have DDC installed and running for this.
+If you don't go back up , follow the instructions and make sure you have DDC up and running before proceeding.

+# CI/CD Architecture
+We are going to be setting up Jenkins and DDC.
+Jenkins will run as a container and handle the building of Docker images.
+Once you set it up , this is the architecture you will have: